ThePerfectComputer/FastWaveBackend/README.md

        able to successfully parse all sample VCDs.

 ## Code Consistency
  - [ ] Change error messages to line and filenames.
-Go through all calls to ``format!`` whilst also keeping performance in mind.
+Go through all calls to unwrap.
+   - [ ] search for any unwraps or any direct vectors indexing
+ - [ ] Handle TODOs
+ - [ ] Remove debug code/comments.

 ## Marketing
  - [ ] Send survey to community